mg-Ben/MyKnowledge/Computer_Systems/Operating_Systems/Linux/Linux.md

 ```
 You might need to set `644` permissions to package (`chmod 644 <package.deb>`): refer to [[GNU#chmod (Change file or directory permissions)]].
 #### Automatically downloading .deb package
 You can also download your Debian package automatically specifying the URL of the repository where to download from.
 A [[GNU#GPG public and private keys]] might be needed.
+That `.gpg` key is often downloaded from the official website of the software and the path where to save it is usually `/etc/apt/keyrings`.
 For this purpose, go to [[#/etc]]/apt/sources.list.d directory, then create a `.list` file and add a line with this format:
 ```
 deb [signed-by=<path_to_gpg_key.gpg>] <repository_URL> stable main